yuzadef/BB/Access Control.md

   	GET /admin-roles?username=normaluser&action=upgrade		200 Success
   	Session: normalusertoken
   	```
- 9. userID is not incremental but GUIDs
+ 8. userID is not incremental but GUIDs
 	- look for a feature that involve other user's participation
 	- E.g: /blog, /imageContribution, /comments, /chatbox
 	- make a request and see if the GUIDs of other users are disclosed in the response

-11. data leakage upon redirect
+9. data leakage upon redirect
 	- change userID of other users and gets redirected to /login page
 	- check for disclosed user information in the 302 response page

+10. password disclosure (masked input) in /passwordChange page
+    	- in your own account, go to /passwordChange and notice your current password is visible in masked input
+    	- reading the source code may reveal the masked password
+    	- combine with IDOR to get administrator's password for ATO